 - On-site consultation Planning sessions with teachers and administrative support teams

 - Demonstration teaching, may include video taping for future staff development

 Due to our staff time commitment for these projects, they will be available on a limited basis.
 In many cases we begin the planning process with the local district or school site in the spring prior to the implementation year.

 The following general requirements apply to each of the Comprehensive Professional Development topics:

 - Evidence of strong administrative support for the project

 - Participants must be part of district team; all team members must commit to fully participate in the training

 Additional requirements, specific to each topic, may also apply.
-For more information, please call Laura Anderson, Assistant Director, at (323) 222-8090.
+For more information, please call Laura Anderson, Director, at (323) 222-8090.